 Before painting your asphalt design, make sure to barricade marked areas.
 These areas should be off limits to both foot and vehicle traffic until the paint is completely dry.
 Next, thoroughly clean the surface of the lot to remove dirt, sand, gravel, oil, and leaves.
 This is best accomplished with a gas powered blower.
 Inspect for cracks and potholes and repair these before you paint.

-For best results, the asphalt should also be sealed with a coal tar asphalt sealer to give the asphalt a clean slate black finish.
+For best results, the asphalt should also be sealed with an emulsion sealer to give the asphalt a clean slate black finish.
 This will allow the lines and markers to appear clearer to your customers.